 Azam Mirza joined Akorbi full time and other important team members were added to the organization.
 New technology and localization services were also added to the company’s portfolio.
 Additionally, Akorbi became 8a-certified at the federal level and the translation company became certified as a woman owned business.

 Thanks to the generosity of several media outlets, Akorbi was highlighted in a number of publications.
-Akorbi was featured in Hispanic Trends, for its high-quality and culturally-sensitive translations, Univision featured CEO Claudia Mirza as a Hispanic role model and the US News & World Reportreported about the innovative small business and its growth.
+Akorbi was featured in Hispanic Trends, for its high-quality and culturally-sensitive translations.
+Univision featured CEO Claudia Mirza as a Hispanic role model.
+The US News & World Report reported on Akorbi’s innovative focus and its growth.

 Akorbi’s rapid growth continued while obtaining contracts from the U.S. Army, U.S. Air Force, U.S. Wildlife Service, U.S. Dept. of Agriculture, Fortune 100 companies, the nation’s leading Hispanic advertising firm, as well as, new clients in the government, IT, retail and healthcare industries.
 Akorbi moved to a larger location in Irving, Texas, in the heart of Dallas-Fort Worth.
 The North Central Texas Regional Certification Agency (NCTRCA) honored Akorbi as the Woman-Owned Business of the Year.

 The Dallas Business Journal recognized Akorbi’s CEO, Claudia Mirza, as a “40 Under 40” for her contributions to national and international business and “leading the charge into uncharted territory”.
 The U.S. General Services Administration (GSA) added Akorbi to its schedules for General Purpose Commercial Information Technology Equipment, Software and Services, and Temporary Administrative and Professional Support Services (TAPS), Akorbi secures contract with U.S. Fish and Wildlife services.
 Forbes magazine and The Dallas Morning News featured Akorbi’s services and success.
 Akorbi opened a new office in India to expand its technology services.